haukex/raspinotes/BaseInstall.md

 9. **Miscellaneous**

+   - To prevent waiting for network on boot: `sudo systemctl mask NetworkManager-wait-online.service`

    - To add a Wi-Fi network later, either use `sudo nmtui`, or run `nmcli --ask device wifi connect <SSID>` (may need to first disconnect from Wi-Fi for the latter).
 Hint: `nmcli device wifi list`